 Humidity’s Effect on Cooling

 - Feeling clammy, even though the temperature gauge reads at a comfortable level.
-This could cause you to spend more on heating throughout the winter when the humidity levels in your home are below 50%.

 - Foggy windows.